 The first thing we saw was Stanley Park.
 I don’t really have any pictures of it because we just drove through it.

 But the second park we saw, which was about 30 minutes from Stanley Park was Whytecliff Park, is amazing, far less crowded, and highly recommended if you’re north of Vancouver:

 When I first visited Vancouver, this would be the most far north I’d go, but this time around, I managed to go way further.
 Our goal was to cross Whistler, then turn east into Kamloops and call it a night for day 3’s trip.

-On our way to Whistler, we found what I could only describe as the TALLEST waterfall I had ever seen in my life: Shannon Falls:
+On our way to Whistler, we found what I could only describe as the tallest waterfall I had ever seen in my life:

 But we couldn’t stay long because Kamloops, our main destination that day was 6 hours away and we would have to drive through much of the night, through mountain roads without much civilization.

 Before we did, we did have a nice meal at Whistler and took a few photos of it: